- What are my rights?

 Brief extracts of any material which is supplied to you may be reproduced under the fair dealing provisions of the Copyright, Designs and Patents Act 1988 (sections 29 and 30) for the purposes of research for non-commercial purposes, private study, criticism, review and news reporting.
 More extensive re-use must only be carried out with prior written permission from SOAS.

 Enquiries about the re-use of material should be directed to SOAS's Information Compliance Manager (see Where can I get further information? for contact details).

-Do not submit a Data Protection Act request.
-You don't need to fill in our subject access request form.
-If you're seeking a transcript of your academic results, or you need a copy of your SOAS degree certificate, there are other ways of gaining access to your information.
+If you are seeking a transcript of your academic results, or you need a copy of your SOAS degree certificate, you should not submit a subject access request.

 Copies of degree certificates are dealt with by the University of London's central administration.
 If you require a replacement copy of your certificate or a letter with details of your degree, please contact the Diploma Production Office, Room J, Senate House, Malet Street, London WC1E 7HU, United Kingdom.
 Certified copies of degree certificates are available from the University of London's Transcripts Office (follow link for further details).